-The law in Canada is particularly severe.
-A person can be convicted for not disclosing even if they had no intent to cause harm and HIV was not transmitted.
-The interpretation by police, prosecutors and courts of what amounts to a "realistic possibility" of HIV transmission has led to charges, prosecutions and convictions in cases where there was little or no risk of transmission.
+The breadth and harshness of the law in Canada is particularly severe.

+Someone can be convicted for not disclosing even if they had no intent to cause harm and HIV was not transmitted, and the interpretation by prosecutors and courts of what constitutes a "realistic possibility" of transmission has led to prosecutions and convictions in cases where there is little or no risk of transmission.